Skip to Content

 Step 6: Next, take one of the sweater cup pieces and fold over the straight edge by about 1cm.
 Then, pin it to the straight edge of the acorn nut.
 Overlap the two pieces by about 1 cm.
 The folded edges should be visible on the front side of the acorn sweater pillow.

-By hand or machine, sew both pieces together and then repeat with the other acorn pieces.
+By hand or machine, sew both pieces together and repeat with the other acorn pieces.

 Acorn pillow pinned right sides togther.

-Step 8: Using the small hole you have left open, turn the stitched acorn pillow’s right sides out.
-Then use the hole to fill the pillow with fibre.
+Step 8: Turn the stitched acorn pillow’s right sides out using the small hole you left open.
+Then, use the hole to fill the pillow with fibre.
 Finish off the DIY sweater pillow by hand-stitching the stuffing hole shut.

 stuffing an acorn fall pillow